NVJ9SINGHNAVJOT/media-docker/README.md

 - Client will start running at (eg: 7000) 7000 port. [`http://localhost:7000`](http://localhost:7000).
 - Server will start running at (eg: 7007) 7007 port. [`http://localhost:7007`](http://localhost:7007).
+- You can execute the ***task*** command in the terminal to view all the available commands in the task file.
 ## Examples

 Node.js